jota-one/desgouttes/content/en/2.practice-areas/ma-private-equity-venture-capital.md

+---
+bodyBg: true
+backOnClose: /en/practice-areas
+---

-# M&A, Private Equity and Venture Capital
+::anchored{on="h2" title="M&A, Private Equity and Venture Capital"}

 Des Gouttes & Associés acts as lead counsel or special Swiss counsel in structuring complex cross-border and domestic M&A transactions.
 We advise large multinational companies, private equity and venture capital funds, family offices, directors, managers as well as individual entrepreneurs and investors in domestic and cross-border acquisitions, LBOs, MBOs, MBIs, mergers, corporate restructurings, divestitures, spin-offs, and joint ventures in all industry sectors (e.g., banking and financial services, telecom, IT, multimedia, education life science and healthcare, biotech, hotel, real estate, luxury goods, defense technologies).